Basement Bar Ideas: 7 Key Design Elements for Your Remodel

 A foot rail installed along the bottom of the bar about 7-9 inches above the floor gives guests the perfect place to rest tired feet, whether they're standing or sitting on a stool.

-4. Light it Up — in Layers
+4. Light It Up — in Layers

 As the traditional way to light bars, pendant lighting works well over nearly all bar top styles.
 Most bars look best with a series of three or four evenly spaced pendants centered above the countertop; just be sure they're hung high enough for optimal head clearance.

 If you have a back work counter for making mixed drinks, it also needs good lighting — just like the food prep areas of your kitchen.
 Recessed task lighting works well over drink prep areas, as does ambient under-cabinet lighting.
+You might also consider recessed ceiling lights or wall sconces to create layers of illumination that add both function and atmosphere.

 Hogan Design & Construction Basement Pricing Guide Interactive Flipbook Download